id-sidhu/osTicket-HelpDesk-Project/README.md

 Tier 2 provided a professional user-facing reply:

 ```
-Your issue has been reviewed and resolved.
+Your issue has been resolved.
-Please test again and let us know if the problem continues.
+Please check on your side and let us know if you have any further problems.
 ```

 ---